FORA Knowledge Base

 Strip was removed soon after applying blood and not given enough time to be absorbed by the absorption hole.

-Solution: Repeat the test with a new test strip and wait for the test result.
+Solution: Repeat the test with a new test strip using the proper amount of blood and wait for the test result.

 Why does the screen remain blank after inserting a test strip?